Now repeat with me:

 “Many people in the UK buy precooked food and can’t even be bothered to warm it up in a microwave.
 If they are cooking, you can bet they belong to 10% of the population (page 71) with some kind of migration heritage”.

-Ten years ago, after a few weeks of dating, my now wife (not in the 10% above) invited me to stay for dinner.
+Ten years ago, after a few weeks of dating, my now wife (not in the 10% above, which by the way is wrong and underestimates massively reality, see brilliant piece by Federica Cocco in FT ) invited me to stay for dinner.
 The menu for the evening was corned beef straight from the tin on a bed of lettuce leaves.
 I can’t really say she wholeheartedly enjoys cooking now, but she definitely enjoys food, especially if it is me cooking it.

 Looking forward to reading the rest of the book.
 Curious to find out more about honorary titles and what they stand for.
 I have a suggestion: Deliveroo should be given a knighthood for service to the national nutrition.